 I realize that lowering the threshold would have entailed a lot more work, and probably doubled the number of vendors, because then Forrester would probably have had to look at b-pack, Conexa, Coupa, Esize, Global eProcure, Intenda, iValua, Ketera, Proactis, PurchasingNet, Puridiom, Verian, and / or WaxDigital.
 But would that have been so bad?
 Especially when CapGemini and Hubwoo, which are just extensions of an underlying SAP platform, were included?

 Secondly, while product strategy is important to consider in an evaluation (is this an end-of-life product or a product that is just hitting it’s stride with years of improvements planned), strategy does not deserve a 50% weighting.
 If a company is going to acquire a solution, it has to solve the problems the company has today, not solve those problems in two years time.
 Furthermore, while financial resources to pursue the strategy are also important, if the list is limited to companies with a sufficient revenue stream, it has no place in the weighting since all companies make the cut.
 And as for corporate strategy, that will be reflected in the product strategy.
 Plus, with respect to the “current offering criteria”, where’s the “integration” criteria?
-Remember, its Sourcing and Procurement.
+Remember, it is Sourcing and Procurement.
 Thus, while supplier connectivity and enablement is important, so is integration with the sourcing suite and the underlying ERP (that holds the organization’s data store, if there is one).

 Third, procurement isn’t the problem, it’s compliance!
 It’s getting the big maverick spenders under control and forcing them to buy on contract (unless there is a real, management approved, need to go off contract) and forcing the suppliers to only deliver contracted merchandise and to bill for it at contracted rates.
 This is why most organizations only see roughly half of negotiated savings — mavericks buy off contract and they don’t catch the unapproved supplier substitutions and overbillings.
 Both require a good settlement function with advanced reconciliation and m-way matching capabilities.
 In the first case, invoices from contracted suppliers without POs have to be caught and denied (since the contracts will state no invoices without POs will be paid) and in the latter, matches have to be done against the PO and contract.
 However, “settlement” only gets a 1.5% weighting in the Forrester evaluation!
 In comparison, (future) product strategy gets a 30% weighting and goods purchasing, which an application has to have to be considered eProcurement, gets a 10%.